aridjayarecipes/cutesrecipes.web.app/content/post/1783-easiest-way-to-make-award-winning-blueberry-lemon-muffins.md

 1. Preheat oven to 400 degrees.
 Place muffin liners in muffin tin.
 1. In a large mixing bowl, combine flour, sugar, baking powder and salt.
 1. Using a pastry blender, cut in butter until mixture resembles fine crumbs.
-If you don&#39;t have a pastry blender just use a fork.
+If you don't have a pastry blender just use a fork.
 1. In a small bowl, beat together egg, milk, lemon juice and vanilla extract.
 1. Add egg mix to the dry mix just until blended.
 1. Fold in blueberries.